animatedmax/spring-data-geode/src/main/markdown/reference/bootstrap-annotations.md

 conveniently defines common configuration attributes that apply across all `DiskStores` aggregated by the annotation.

-Spring Data for GemFire also provides the `DiskStoreConfigurer` callback interface, which can be declared in Java configuration and used instead of configuration properties to customize a `DiskStore` at runtime, as the following example shows:
+Spring Data for VMware GemFire also provides the `DiskStoreConfigurer` callback interface, which can be declared in Java configuration and used instead of configuration properties to customize a `DiskStore` at runtime, as the following example shows: